 “I like the apartment – it’s a new build and spacious, well designed, and good quality.
 There is good security on the building and a concierge service 24/7 which is great.” – Anonymous, resident of Folio London at Stratford Halo.

 Westfield Stratford City actually opened the year before the Olympics, contrary to the belief of many.
 Packed with well-known names, this is East London’s most popular destination for fashion and food.
 There’s a Vue cinema and a bowling alley here, too.

 Hip Hackney Wick is at the tip of Stratford’s north-eastern pocket, sandwiched between Bow, Mile End and Homerton.
 This urban neighbourhood brags a good variety of quirky riverside pubs and cafés, brimming with originality and something of a breath of fresh air compared to Stratford’s heavily regenerated majority.
 It’s especially lively in the summer months, and getting a water-facing table can be something of a challenge.

 “Transport links are unrivalled you can get ‘anywhere’ in 30 mins.”

 Finally, a word on transport.
 Stratford is one of the best-connected places in London.
-Stratford station has tubes running on the Central and Jubilee lines to the West End, DLR links to Canary Wharf, and Overground services to Highbury & Islington.
-Stratford International, meanwhile, offers super-fast connections to St Pancras International – we’re talking less than eight minutes.
+The station has tubes running on the Central and Jubilee lines to the West End, DLR links to Canary Wharf, and Overground services to Highbury & Islington.
+Similarly Stratford International, offers super-fast connections to St Pancras International – we’re talking less than eight minutes.